-The Company established the Remuneration Committee with written terms of reference on 18 December 2006 and currently consists of one independent non-executive Director, namely Mr. Cai Jinliang, and one executive Director, namely Mr. Guan Huanfei.
+The Company established the Remuneration Committee with written terms of reference on 18 December 2006 and currently consists of two independent non-executive Directors, namely Mr. Chin Hon Siang (chairman) and Mr. Cai Jinliang, and one executive Director, namely Ms. Li Zhuoyang.

-Following the resignation of Mr. Liu Jian as an independent non-executive Director and cessation as the chairman of the Remuneration Committee with effect from 25 March 2021, the Company failed to meet the requirement set out in Rule 3.25 of the Listing Rules that the remuneration committee should be chaired by an independent non-executive director and comprise a majority of independent non-executive directors.
+Following the resignation of Mr. Liu as an independent non-executive Director and cessation as the chairman of the Remuneration Committee with effect from 25 March 2021, the Company failed to meet the requirement set out in Rule 3.25 of the Listing Rules that the remuneration committee should be chaired by an independent non-executive director and comprise a majority of independent non-executive directors until the Company appointed Mr. Chin as the chairman of the Remuneration Committee on 26 May 2021.